-If you're in real estate, you've probably had those mornings when you open your PC and see hundreds of emails from potential clients.
-Each one needs your attention, but where do you even begin?
-Some messages might get lost, and on top of that, you've got meetings to schedule and deals to manage.
+If you're in real estate, you've probably had those mornings when you open your PC and see hundreds of pending emails from prospective clients.
+Each one needs your attention, but you've also got meetings to schedule and deals to manage - how do you find enough time for all of that?

 Contents